 When the Australian Tertiary Admissions Rank (ATAR) is computed, the HSC assessment and examination marks contribute equally to the total mark for each course.
-In cases of successful appeal on the grounds of illness/misadventure during the HSC examinations, however, the assessment mark for the course is doubled to count towards the ATAR.
+In cases of successful appeal on the grounds of illness/misadventure during the HSC examinations, however, the assessment mark may solely be used to count towards the ATAR.